 "There was mayhem on the scene," Fitzgerald said.
-"I can’t reinforce enough how during all of that mayhem you have officers who are thinking about not only taking care of Garrett, but moving on to be sure they effect the arrest of these individuals who are perpetrating this crime."
+"I can’t reinforce enough how during all of that mayhem you have officers who are thinking about not only taking care of Garrett but moving on to be sure they affect the arrest of these individuals who are perpetrating this crime."

 Fellow officers rushed Hull to the hospital in a squad car instead of waiting for an ambulance.
 Mayor Betsy Price said Friday Hull was "in the fight of his life."

 "We've lost a true hero," Fitzgerald said.
 "Someone that dedicated more than one tour of service to this great city was senselessly killed by three known criminals, two of which are in custody now."